open-gpdb/gpdb/gpdb-doc/markdown/ref_guide/sql_commands/CREATE_FOREIGN_TABLE.html.md

 ## <a id="section5"></a>Notes

-The Tanzu Greenplum Query Optimizer, GPORCA, does not support foreign tables.
+The VMware Greenplum Query Optimizer, GPORCA, does not support foreign tables.
 A query on a foreign table always falls back to the Postgres Planner.

 ## <a id="section6"></a>Examples